-- 3.16 The Government recommends that authorities report on estimated future income from CIL, where they can do so.
+- 3.15 The Government recommends that authorities report on estimated future income from CIL, where they can do so.
 This gives communities a better understanding of how infrastructure may be funded in the future.
 The variable trend in housing supply makes it difficult to accurately estimate future CIL income.
 However, using broad assumptions it is possible to produce an indicative estimate.
-Please note, this is an estimate and not a guarantee. - 3.17 The Council estimates the expected CIL coming forward by taking the outstanding CIL to be received and working out the potential development liable for CIL that may be permitted and built in the coming years.
-This takes into account sites with existing planning permission that have yet to pay CIL and future development in the Housing Trajectory set out in the appendix of the Authority Monitoring Report; available online: www.gosport.gov.uk/amr - 3.18 The total potential CIL income for the following three years, 2021/22 to 2023/24 are shown in Table 3.9.
-The total potential CIL income for 2021/22 to 2023/24 is £404,328.
+Please note, this is an estimate and not a guarantee. - 3.16 The Council estimates the expected CIL coming forward by taking the outstanding CIL to be received and working out the potential development liable for CIL that may be permitted and built in the coming years.
+This takes into account sites with existing planning permission that have yet to pay CIL and future development in the Housing Trajectory set out in the appendix of the Authority Monitoring Report; available online: www.gosport.gov.uk/amr - 3.17 The total potential CIL income for the following three years (2022/23 to 2024/25) could be £366,706.
+The potential income is shown in Table 3.7.

-Table 3.9: Potential CIL Receipts for 2021/22 to 2023/24
+Table 3.7: Potential CIL Receipts for 2022/23 to 2024/25

-CIL to be received as set out in demand notices at 1 April 2021 Sites with planning permission at 1 April 2021 with £351,328 outstanding CIL to pay the Council
+CIL to be received as set out in demand notices at ${\bf 1}$ April 2022 - Sites with planning permission at 1 April 2022 with outstanding CIL to pay the Council

-Potential future development sites and indicative CIL liability

-Only includes sites that do not have planning permission at 1 April 2021 but are considered likely to come forward and be liable for CIL in the period 2021/22 to 2023/24.
-These are indicative CIL figures, final CIL liability will be set out in a CIL Demand Notice.
+Potential future development sites and indicative CIL liability - Only includes sites that do not have planning permission at 1 April 2022 but are considered likely to come forward and be liable for CIL in the period 2022/23 to 2024/25.
+These are indicative figures, CIL liability will be set out in a CIL Demand Notice.